dzlab/dzlab.github.io/_posts/2026-08-11-ai-code-review-agents.md

     }
 ```

-### Benchmark Reproducibility

-The reference numbers below come from one controlled run with `gpt-4o-mini`, `temperature=0`, `text-embedding-3-large`, `n_results=10` retrieved chunks, and the keyword-overlap matcher in the evaluation harness.
-Hosted model behavior can still change over time, so treat the percentages as reference results for comparing approaches, not permanent constants.

-Production evaluation should use a reviewed golden set with line-level expected findings, severity labels, duplicate-finding rules, and human adjudication for borderline matches.

 ### Benchmark Comparison

-Against the 15 pull requests in the companion fixture, the implementations behaved like this:
+Against the 15 pull requests in the companion fixture, the different AI reviewer implementations behaved like this:

 | Implementation | Context strategy | Precision | Recall | F1 Score |
 |---|---|---:|---:|---:|